 It's easy to end up with a collection of jams and jellies clogging up your refrigerator door.
 And while peanut butter and jelly sandwiches are a classic, they're not the only way to enjoy jams in sandwich form.
 Use your extra jellies to add a light sweetness to gourmet grilled cheeses and other tasty sandwiches.

 01 of 08

 Who says you need bread to make a grilled cheese?
 Buttery, sweet pound cake crisps up beautifully when toasted, and when paired with sweet and earthy fig jam and creamy brie, you get a whole new kind of sandwich.
 Serve for breakfast with a side of bacon or for dessert with powdered sugar on top.
 It's a great way to use up leftover cake.

 02 of 08

 There's nothing quite like bacon jam.
-Let's be real this is the edible form of crack.
-It's sweet and salty goodness comes from slowly rendering bacon and then cooking it down with brown sugar, caramelized onions, and red wine vinegar until a thick and chunky jam develops.
+It's sweet and salty goodness comes from slowly rendering bacon and then cooking it down with brown sugar, caramelized onions, and red wine vinegar until a thick and rich jam develops.
 Add some fresh ricotta, nutty parmesan, and crispy brussels sprouts and you've got one serious sandwich on your hands.

 03 of 08